webformula/core/README.md

 [Webformula core docs](http://webformula.io/)

 ### Highlights
-- ⚡ Lightweight - 5KB compressed (GZIP)
+- ⚡ Lightweight - 6.7KB compressed
-- ⚡ Fast - leverages native browser features
+- ⚡ Fast - optimized FCP and low overhead
 - ⚡ Simple - No complex concepts
-- ⚡ Signals and template binding
-- ⚡ Optimized FCP (first contentful paint)
-- ⚡ Includes bundling
+- ⚡ Full features - Signals, internationalization, routing, bundling
-- ⚡ Route level chunk optimization or single file builds

 ### About
 Browsers, javascript, css, and html provide a robust set of features these days.
 With the addition of a couple of features like routing, we can build small performant applications without a steep learning curve.
 Webformula core provides the tools to achieve this in a tiny package (5KB).